Bognar/bognar.old/_posts/2021-02-07-using-augmented-reality-in-projects.markdown

 author: Josip Bognar
 image: /assets/img/arjs.png
 ---
+Augmented reality (AR) was one of the biggest technology trends of 2017 and while many developers still are trying to find a good online library, there are a few scripts out there that can give us really nice effects.

 Today I will show you a few simple steps to create an augmented reality effect on your website by using ar.js.
 Thanks to Jerome Etienne repo: <a src="https://github.com/AR-js-org">ar.js</a>, and also OBJ and MTL files from Ben Desai @ poly.google.com